amaan-1234/recipe-sharing-app/README.md

 ## 🚀 Live Demo

-Access the live deployed app here:
+Access the live deployed app here (Note: Vercel only supports React so only the frontend of the program is visible.
+Since Vercel does not support the backend, the recipes will not get added.):
 (https://recipe-app-chi-bice.vercel.app/)

 ---